Vapor pressure: Solids

 Equilibrium vapor pressure can be defined as the pressure reached when a condensed phase is in equilibrium with its own vapor.
-In the case of an equilibrium solid, such as a crystal, this can be defined as the pressure when the rate of sublimation of a solid matches the rate of deposition of its vapor phase.
+In the case of an equilibrium solid, such as a crystal, this can be defined as the pressure when the rate of sublimation of a solid matches the rate of dissolution to form a vapor.
 For most solids this pressure is very low, but some notable exceptions are naphthalene, dry ice (the vapor pressure of dry ice is 5.73 MPa (831 psi, 56.5 atm) at 20 °C, which causes most sealed containers to rupture), and ice.
 All solid materials have a vapor pressure.
 However, due to their often extremely low values, measurement can be rather difficult.
 Typical techniques include the use of thermogravimetry and gas transpiration.

 There are a number of methods for calculating the sublimation pressure (i.e., the vapor pressure) of a solid.
 One method is to estimate the sublimation pressure from extrapolated liquid vapor pressures (of the supercooled liquid), if the heat of fusion is known, by using this particular form of the Clausius–Clapeyron relation: